Mansion House, York: Silver

+Maces and swords

-The collection of civic regalia also includes a seventeenth century mace and two city swords.
+The collection of civic regalia also includes a 17th-century mace and two city swords.
 The Bowes Sword was donated to the City of York by Sir Martin Bowes, Lord Mayor of London 1545.
 Bowes was born in York and was christened in St Cuthbert's Church, York, where many of his family were also buried.
-In the sixteenth century there was a move to reduce the number of parish churches in York and Bowes pleaded to the council to save St. Cuthbert's.
+In the 16th century there was a move to reduce the number of parish churches in York and Bowes pleaded to the council to save St. Cuthbert's.
 In thanks for saving St. Cuthbert's Bowes wrote to York on 20 September 1549 saying that he was sending "a fayre sworde within a sheathe of crymesyn velvet garnysyshyd with perle and stone sett upon sylver and gylte".
 In 1603 when James VI of Scotland visited York the Bowes sword travelled with one of his entourage to London.
 When the sword was returned the original precious stones had disappeared and the sword was repaired with semi-precious stones.